 KYMCO AGILITY CITY 50

-Kymco’s Agility line of scooters were never sold in Canada until 2012, despite being popular in the USA since 2007.
-For Kymco Global, the Agility scooters are one of their major lines, with a huge number of versions being produced.
-In addition to the entry level Agility 50 and 125 sold in the USA, Kymco Global also manufactures the Agility in RS, RS Naked, City, Wide and Carry variants, all of which come in a variety of engine sizes.You can read more about all of these versions at Kymco’s Global website.
+For Kymco globally, the Agility scooters are one of their major lines with a huge number of variants being produced.
+In addition to the entry level Agility 50 and 125 sold in the USA since 2007, Kymco Global manufactures the Agility in RS, RS Naked, City, Wide and Carry variants, all of which come in a variety of engine sizes.You can read more about all of these versions at Kymco’s Global website.
+Despite this global popularity, the Agility line of scooters were never sold in Canada until 2012.

-For 2012, Kymco Canada introduced the Agility City to the Canadian market with a 4-stroke 50cc engine.
+For 2012, Kymco Canada announced the Agility City for the Canadian market with a 4-stroke 50cc engine, which is how it remains as of 2014.
 Unlike the base Agility sold in the USA, the Agility City isn’t quite as focused on being as cheap as possible, but rather it’s a more fully featured scooter.
 Compared to the base Agility, the Agility City gets larger and nicer 16” rims (vs. 12”) with low profile tires.
-It also boasts an integrated windscreen, integrated blinkers, a rear top case and glovebox.
-The USA market Agility foregoes the glovebox and rear case, so storage is far more abundant in the Agility City.
+It also boasts an integrated windscreen, integrated blinkers, a rear top case and small glovebox.
+The USA market Agility foregoes the glovebox and rear case, so storage is far better in the Agility City.

 Storage & Convenience